CreateObject Function in VBA

-Now execute the code manually or through the F5 key and see “PowerPoint” application opens up.
+Now execute the code manually or through the F5 key and see the “PowerPoint” application opens up.

 Sub CreateObject_Example2() Dim ExcelSheet As Object End Sub

-The moment we declare the variable as object it causes late binding and we need to use the “Set” keyword to set the reference for the required object.
+The moment we declare the variable as an object, it causes late binding, and we need to use the “Set” keyword to set the reference for the required object.